tenable/terrascan/docs/getting-started/atlantis-integration.md

 * `IAC`, `IAC_VERSION`, and `CLOUD_PROVIDER` are terrascan options.
 Descriptions and valid values can be found by running `terrascan scan -h`.

 ### Running atlantis
+Run atlantis with your terrascan-workflow.yaml as a [server-side repo configuration](https://www.runatlantis.io/docs/server-side-repo-config.html).
+This can depend on how you choose to [deploy atlantis](https://www.runatlantis.io/docs/deployment.html#deployment-2).
-When the atlantis server is run, the [server-side repo configuration](https://www.runatlantis.io/docs/server-side-repo-config.html) must be specified, as in the following command:
+If running the atlantis binary directly, note the following command:

 ```bash
 $ atlantis server \